The Full Moon Lunar Eclipse Is Here & It’s Time To Get Our Hands Dirty

-The lunar eclipse occurs on March 25 at 3 a.m.
-Eastern Time.
+The lunar eclipse occurs on 25th March at 6 p.m.
+AEDT.
 Being that it is a penumbral eclipse, the outer part of the earth’s shadow covers the sun’s disc, but not all of it.
 It isn’t a full eclipse but rather a partial one.
 It’s also a micromoon, meaning that the moon is in apogee and far away from the Earth.
 The moon will appear smaller than usual, so don’t get discouraged by its lack of visibility and brightness.
 We will still feel its power.

 Pluto in Aquarius, and the asteroid Pallas, which is in Sagittarius, both aspect the eclipse.
 This means that we are going to be urged to evolve in situations and relationships, but we will only want to do so for the ones we hold near and dear to our hearts.
 Anyone else will be left by the wayside.
 For now, remember that eclipses are moments in time, and even though it may feel that things or people are lost forever, they aren’t necessarily.
 We can always come back to a situation or partnership and try to make it better as the months go by.